-Factor: Scale (20% weight)
+Factor: Scale (10% weight)

-Scale is an important indicator of the overall depth of a company's business and its success in attracting a variety of customers, as well as its resilience to shocks, such as sudden shifts in demand or rapid cost increases.
-Large-scale companies generally have more flexibility to allocate capacity and absorb expenses under different demand and cost scenarios than small-scale companies.
-Larger companies are also typically in stronger positions to negotiate with distributors and retailers.
+Scale is an important indicator of a company's market strength and operating flexibility, as well as its resilience to shocks, such as sudden shifts in demand or rapid cost increases.
+Scale has a bearing on other considerations, such as geographic diversity and R&D capabilities.

+Large-scale companies generally have more flexibility to manage their businesses under different demand and cost scenarios, an important consideration in an industry that is highly cyclical.
+They also tend to have greater bargaining strength with automakers and raw material or sub-component suppliers.